florianmahner/object-dimensions/docs/README.md

 The final model parameters are stored in `parameters.npz`, along with all training configurations.
 For SPoSE, only the mean of the embedding is modeled, while for VICE, both the mean and variance of the Gaussian variational distribution are modeled.

-## Main Experiments of the Paper

-The main experiments are detailed in the `./experiments` folder.
-Refer to the README in that directory for an overview.

 ## Contact